Raiai/cv-Alejandro-Herrera-Gonzalez-English/README.md

 - Fast, independent learner.

 - Python programmer
-- Machine learning and Artificial intelligence
+- Machine learning and Artificial intelligence programer
+- Development and deployment of  REST API on AWS
 - Web scrapping

 #### Your University / College (January 2015 to December 2016)